OxcloneNetwork/Soundness-Knight-Tour-Guide/README.md

 # Soundness-Knight-Tour-Guide

-## Step 1: Check your cli if updated
+## Option 1: Check your cli if updated
 ```bash
 git pull
 ```